Small Groups

 Day 0: Arrival in Nanaimo

 This denotes the day(s) spent in Nanaimo before the listed start date of the trip.
-We like to do a pre-trip meeting the night before departure to go over gear and expectations.

 Vancouver Many of the major North American carriers fly into Vancouver or alternately, Seattle.
 Check with your travel agent for options.
 There is a bus service, Quick Shuttle , from Seattle's airport to hotels in Vancouver.
 These run daily and are reasonably priced.
 For more information, in North America, phone 1/800/665-2122 or 1/604/940-4428 – Fax 1/604/940-4429.
 Check the link regarding shuttles and other airport information.